esentri/domainlifecycles/readme_building_blocks.md

 ### Implementation suggestions with NitroX DLC

 + DomainEvents should be named in a meaningful way (noun + verb in past tense).
-+ DomainEvents require implementing `nitrox.dlc.domain.types.DomainEvent`.
++ DomainEvents require implementing `io.domainlifecycles.domain.types.DomainEvent`.
 + DomainEvents should be implemented immutable (like ValueObjects).
 We suggest using Java records.
 + Consider using [`DLC Domain Events`](./readme_domain_events.md) for appropriate transactional DomainEvent handling.